bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "Yes, but not just mobile" he said, now addressing the both of them.
 "It must be carried as easy as a sword or a bow, and it must be able to hit the distance like was it a crossbow."

-The silence in the room was not audible.
+The silence in the room was audible.
 Adrex broke it after a bit, as he put his tongue out to wet his lips, and started to scratch his chin.

 "We made blowgun in the walls" he started, as he bounced he head from side to side to come up with a useful solution for this.